citp/privacy-policy-historical/w/wa/wag/wagerline.com.md

 Information logged by WagerLine.com

 Your IP address is logged to help diagnose problems with our server and to administer the site.
-WagerLine.com uses cookies to save login information so you don’t have to enter it each time you visit.
+WagerLine.com uses cookies to save login information so you don't have to enter it each time you visit.
 It also uses cookies to estimate the number of repeat visitors.

 Registration Form

-WagerLine.com’s registration form requires users to provide contact information (like their name and email address).
+WagerLine.com's registration form requires users to provide contact information (like their name and email address).
 This information is used to verify eligibility of contest winners, and to contact you if you win a prize.
 We may also periodically use this information to send you promotional material regarding WagerLine.com or our advertisers.

 **We never sell, give, or trade our mailing list or email list to any other company, so you can rest assured that will not receive “spam” email or be placed on any other mailing lists as a result of registering on WagerLine.com.**